The Minox exposure system

 • The springs of drive lever and blade locking arm are cocked.
 These springs are torsion springs located in the respective pivot joints of the two levers.
 They are used to drive the rotary movement of the levers.

-• Driven by the barrel spring in the escapement, the whole escapement and the sector gear rotate into the start position.
+• Driven by the barrel spring in the escapement, the whole escapement and the segment gear rotate into the start position.
 The start position is determined by the preset position of the shutter speed dial.
 Afterwards he barrel spring is relaxed.

-• The two shutter blades are pushed towards the viewfinder and thus brought into their starting position
+• The two shutter blades are pushed towards the viewfinder and thus brought into their starting position.

 • The two pins at the end of the blade locking arm engage with the eyelets of the shutter blades and hold them in the start position.